-NCAR's Computational and Information Systems Laboratory (CISL), took delivery of a new IBM p5-575 supercomputer named "Bluevista" on August 27, 2005.
-Bluevista was Phase 3 of NCAR's Advanced Research Computing System (ARCS) subcontract with IBM.
+The Computational and Information Systems Laboratory (CISL) took delivery of a new IBM p5-575 supercomputer on August 27, 2005, in Phase 3 of NCAR's Advanced Research Computing System (ARCS) subcontract with IBM.

-Bluevista was based on IBM's POWER5 processor and High-Performance Switch technology, had approximately the same sustained computing capacity as bluesky, NCAR's IBM POWER4 system, and nearly doubled the number of computational cycles available to NCAR's users.
+Bluevista was based on IBM's POWER5 processor and high-performance switch technology, had approximately the same sustained computing capacity as Bluesky, an IBM POWER4 system, and nearly doubled the number of computational cycles available to NCAR's users.

 At 1.9 gigahertz (GHz), the POWER5 processor ran at a faster clock speed than the POWER4 processor (1.3 GHz).
-In addition, the POWER5 processor also could sustain a higher memory bandwidth.
-Thus, NCAR applications on Bluevista showed enhanced performance, sustaining a higher percentage of the system's peak computational capacity.
+The POWER5 processor could also sustain a higher memory bandwidth.
+As a result, NCAR applications on Bluevista showed enhanced performance, sustaining a higher percentage of the system's peak computational capacity.

-The Bluevista system consisted of 78 IBM POWER5 p5-575 Symmetric Multi-Processor (SMP) nodes.
+Bluevista consisted of 78 IBM POWER5 p5-575 symmetric multiprocessor (SMP) nodes.
 Each node had eight POWER5 simultaneous multithreading (SMT) processors and 16 gigabytes of memory.